How to order irrigation water

 1. Set up your account.

-All it takes is one simple phone call to the SRP Water Contact Center at (602) 236-3333.
+All it takes is one simple phone call to us at (602) 236-3333.
 Once you've given one of our representatives your name and address, we'll provide you with an account number, and explain how to activate your account for the calendar year.

 2. Learn the neighborhood system.

 Talk to your neighbors before your first scheduled delivery day about how irrigation is handled in your neighborhood.
 This discussion should include whether individual property owners typically open and close gates or if a commercial irrigator is used.
 You should also check to make sure your berms are maintained and your propertys irrigation valve is operating properly.

 On delivery day, an SRP zanjero will open the SRP delivery gate to release water into your neighborhood.
 From there, its carried to your property through a series of ditches, channels or pipelines that are owned, operated and maintained by you and your neighbors.
 (Learn more about SRPs responsibilities versus your responsibilities in the irrigation process)

 You may also contact us at (602) 236-3333 to request a map of your neighborhood system or schedule an appointment with one of SRP's field services liaisons to learn more about irrigation.
 These services are available at no cost.